drdcoda/OCS-Docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/set-up-pi-to-ocs/config-utility.md

    * IP address

    * Connection status and timeout

+1. (Optional) To have a different name than the AF server's default name displayed in the portal, select the pencil icon next to the **Alternative Display Name** field, then enter a different name.

 1. (Optional) To change the length of time the agent checks for a server connection before timing out, select the pencil icon next to the **Connection Timeout** field.